-The Healthier Workforce Center partnered with faculty in the University of Iowa Tippie College of Business to conduct longitudinal surveys to examine the impact of COVID-19 on the well-being of employees and supervisors at the University of lowa and Washington University.
+The Healthier Workforce Center partnered with faculty in the University of Iowa Tippie College of Business to conduct longitudinal surveys to examine the impact of COVID-19 on the well-being of employees and supervisors at the University of Iowa and Washington University.
 Both institutions include hospitals and clinics and had many employees transition to remote work in early 2020.
-The Center and Tippie have been working together to examine the impact of pandemic-related changes on the health and well-being of essential clinical, non-clinical, on-site, and remote workers at both institutions.
+The Center and Tippie have been working together to examine the impact of pandemic-related changes on the health and well-being of essential clinical, nonclinical, on-site, and remote workers at both institutions.
 The COVID-19 pandemic pushed nonessential employees into remote work arrangements, resulting in many supervisors, often with minimal experience, managing employees remotely for the first time.
 Early results from the surveys indicated a need for support to supervisors of remote workers.
 Therefore, partnering with faculty in Tippie, we developed local and regional webinars targeting supervisors of remote workers.
-The webinars addressed health, safety, and wellbeing concerns for managers at all levels, particularly those new to supervising remote workers.
-We worked with Tippie to identify alumni and faculty speakers and promote the lowafocused event through their alumni network.
+The webinars addressed health, safety, and well-being concerns for managers at all levels, particularly those new to supervising remote workers.
+We worked with Tippie to identify alumni and faculty speakers and promote the lowa-focused event through their alumni network.
 The local event at the University of Iowa drew 340 live attendees and 197 views of the recorded webinar.
 The panel was comprised of university leaders in safety, human resources, organizational effectiveness, management and education.
+The regional webinar (focused on Missouri, Nebraska, Kansas, and Iowa) had 117 live attendees and 108 views of the recorded webinar.
+Panelists included safety and human resources professionals, researchers, and business leaders from the region.
+The Center website includes links to additional resources for supervisors and workers including videos, publications, reports, and toolkits.
+Findings have been shared with University of Iowa senior HR and wellness directors.
+Preliminary findings were also disseminated to university staff through the liveWELL employee wellness newsletter.

+Figure 3.
 UI Employee Well-Being Survey Webpage

-liveWELL Employee Wellness Newsletter
+Figure 2. liveWELL Employee Wellness Newsletter